travis-ci/docs-travis-ci-com/user/multi-cpu-architectures.md

 {: data-file=".travis.yml"}

 If you are already using a [build matrix](/user/customizing-the-build/#build-matrix) to test multiple versions, the `arch` key also multiplies the matrix.

+- The arm64 CPU architecture build job is run in an LXD compliant Linux OS image.
+The default image supported by Travis CI is Ubuntu Bionic 18.04.

+- The amd64 CPU architecture build job currently runs as a regular VM and will be transitioned to an LXD compliant Linux OS image usage over time.

 ## Example Multi Architecture Build Matrix